veillette/hands-on/content/Chapter5.md

 :::{admonition} The Primary Goal of Experimentation
 :class: important
-When you already have a theoretical model—whether it's a simple relationship like Hooke's Law (F = kx) or Ohm's Law (V = IR), or something derived from a sophisticated theory like Einstein's general relativity—the model's properties will typically take the form of functional relationships between variables.
+When you already have a theoretical model—whether it's a simple relationship like Hooke's Law ($F = kx$) or Ohm's Law ($V = IR$), or something derived from a sophisticated theory like Einstein's general relativity—the model's properties will typically take the form of functional relationships between variables.

 Your primary goal remains comparing the model's properties with those of the physical system.
 Only after verifying through experimentation that the system and model properties overlap adequately (at least within some range) can you confidently proceed with measuring the quantities of interest.
 :::